LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 Elements of Loop Execution
 ==============================================

+In this section, we describe the basic elements of RAJA loop kernel execution.
-``RAJA::forall`` and ``RAJA::kernel`` template methods comprise the RAJA interface for loop execution. ``RAJA::forall`` methods execute simple loops (e.g., non-nested loops). ``RAJA::kernel`` methods support nested loops and other complex loop kernels.
+``RAJA::forall`` and ``RAJA::kernel`` template methods comprise the RAJA interface for loop execution. ``RAJA::forall`` methods execute simple loops (e.g., non-nested loops) while ``RAJA::kernel`` methods support nested loops and other complex loop kernels and transformations.

 .. note:: * All **forall** and **kernel** methods are in the namespace ``RAJA``.
-          * A ``RAJA::forall`` loop traversal method is templated on an *execution policy* type.
-A 'forall' method takes two arguments:
+          * A ``RAJA::forall`` loop execution method is a template on an *execution policy* type.
+A ``RAJA::forall`` method takes two
+            arguments:
               * an iteration space object, and
               * a lambda expression representing the loop body.
-          * Each ``RAJA::kernel`` method is templated on a policy that contains statements with *execution policy* types appropriate for the kernel structure; e.g., an execution policy for each level in a loop nest.
-A 'kernel' method takes multiple arguments:
+          * Each ``RAJA::kernel`` method is a template on a policy that contains statements with *execution policy* types appropriate for the kernel structure; e.g., an execution policy for each level in a loop nest.
+A ``RAJA::kernel`` method takes multiple arguments:
               * a *tuple* of iteration space objects, and
               * one or more lambda expressions representing portions of the loop kernel body.

-In this section we describe the basic elements of how these methods work.
 Various examples showing how to use ``RAJA::forall`` and ``RAJA::kernel`` methods may be found in the :ref:`tutorial-label`.